LSE Public Lecture Programme - Harnessing AI: safeguarding high-integrity data for climate action

 While AI and large language models can assist in processing data necessary for achieving net zero, unchecked reliance on automation may lead to misinformation and greenwashing, thus jeopardising sound decision-making.
 As the demand for real-time data increases in the pursuit of net zero, the TPI Centre at LSE is navigating this challenge.

-Our upcoming event will explore the TPI Centre’s pilot programme designed to automate data collection for assessing the net zero progress of companies, banks and countries.
-By convening academics, researchers, investors and business leaders, we aim to foster discussions on the information essential for advancing the net zero transition.
+This event explored the TPI Centre’s pilot programme designed to automate data collection for assessing the net zero progress of companies, banks and countries.
+By convening academics, researchers, investors and business leaders, we aimed to foster discussions on the information essential for advancing the net zero transition.

 • Moderator: Jon Cardoso-Silva is an assistant professor in the LSE Data Science Institute (DSI) where he teaches modern best practices for the collection, storage and manipulation of data for analytics and AI.
 Jon co-leads the GENIAL project, a study that looks into how the use of AI by undergraduate students impact, or interfere, with their learning experience at university.